Tate Modern: Access and environs

-The closest station is Blackfriars via its new south entrance.
-Other nearby stations include Southwark, as well as St Paul's and Mansion House north of the river which can be reached via the Millennium Bridge.
-The lampposts between Southwark tube station and Tate Modern are painted orange to show pedestrian visitors the route.
+The closest mainline station is Blackfriars via its new south entrance.
+Nearby underground stations include Southwark, as well as St Paul's and Mansion House north of the river which can be reached via the Millennium Bridge.
+The lampposts along the route between Southwark tube station and Tate Modern are painted orange.

 There is also a riverboat pier just outside the gallery called Bankside Pier, with connections to the Docklands and Greenwich via regular passenger boat services (commuter service) and the Tate to Tate service, which connects Tate Modern with Tate Britain.

 To the west of Tate Modern is an area currently under redevelopment following the demolitions of Ludgate House, the former headquarters of Express Newspapers and Sampson House, a massive late Brutalist office building.